Scholarships Awarded by the Herff College of Engineering

 CRITERIA FOR AWARDING FELLOWSHIPS

-- Possess appropriate verbal and written communication skills;
+- Possess appropriate oral and written communication skills as evidenced by test scores and publications;

-- Demonstrate potential for success in the engineering profession through past honors/awards, leadership, publications and professional experience(s).
+- Demonstrate potential for success in the graduate program and the engineering profession through past honors/awards, test scores, leadership roles, publications, and professional experience.

 Frances Marie Dean Fellowship